dajocarter/cms-exercise/README.md

 # Eaze CMS Engineer Homework
 The purpose of this exercise is to help the Eaze Engineering team get a feel for your technical skill level.

-The end goal of the project is to build a system for editors to integrate GIFs into their articles. ditors should be able to search for GIFs directly in the WordPress editor.
+The end goal of the project is to build a system for editors to integrate GIFs into their articles.
+Editors should be able to search for GIFs directly in the WordPress editor.
 The articles are going to be rendered in a custom frontend to render the selected GIFs.

 This exercise is divided into two parts:
 - Build a data entry UI that gives the editor the ability to search and choose the GIFs of their choice into a post.